AjejeBrazorf/LowPolyGamePlatform/README.md

 # LowPolyGamePlatform

-This is our first racing game made with Unity, enjoy! :D
+This website explains our first racing game made with Unity, enjoy! :D